 Avoid any use that involves twisting and flexing because such motions may damage the cutting edge.
 Below are some foods and stuff that are not intended to be cut with a ceramic knife.

-Bones: Ceramic knives are not suited to cut through bones because this can affect the edge.
+- Cutting bones: Ceramic knives are not suited to cut through bones because this can affect the edge.
 The blades are quite brittle and don’t respond well to twisting movements or side-to-side force.

-Chopping: Cutting with a chopping motion is not advised, as well as any task that involves flexing such as carving meat with bone or filleting a fish.
+- Chopping: Cutting with a chopping motion is not advised, as well as any task that involves flexing such as carving meat with bone or filleting a fish.
 Ceramic blades are brittle, and twisting or hard chopping can easily chip them.

-Crushing: Never turn the knife on its side to crush garlic cloves, spices, or other foods because the blade can break.
+- Crushing: Never turn the knife on its side to crush garlic cloves, spices, or other foods because the blade can break.

-Tough food: A ceramic knife is not good for cutting tough foods.
+- Using for tough food: A ceramic knife is not good for cutting tough foods.
 You should never use it for cutting foods with thick rinds such as pumpkin, winter squash, pineapples, and melons.
 Don’t use a ceramic knife for slicing block cheese because this task may involve heavy force and cause blade flexing.

 Knives with ceramic blades are not supposed to be used for cutting anything besides food.
-Don’t use them to open plastic packaging or to pry lids off cans and containers.
+Don’t use them to open plastic packaging or to pry the lids off cans and containers.

-Use an Appropriate Cutting Board
+Appropriate Cutting Board for Ceramic Knives

-How to Clean Ceramic Knives?
+How to Clean Ceramic Knives